torvalds/linux/Documentation/firmware-guide/acpi/dsd/graph.rst

     Package() { "endpoint@0", "EP40" }

-Each port node contains a property extension key "port", the value of which is the number of the port.
+Each port yesde contains a property extension key "port", the value of which is the number of the port.
 Each endpoint is similarly numbered with a property extension key "reg", the value of which is the number of the endpoint.
 Port numbers must be unique within a device and endpoint numbers must be unique